jpnbino/hw-chico-servo/README.md

 ![System overview](https://i.imgur.com/gyzdevEl.png)

 ### Important Note###
 As there are many different seril bluetooth modules in the market such as HC-05, HC-06, Hm-10 and so on ...
 I didn't implemented code for connecting them automatically.
-So, two have the firmware properly working, you have to configure the master bluetooth module to automatically connect to a slave module, this can be achieved through a serial terminal on a PC and a USB-to-UART converter or and arduino.
+So, in order to have the firmware properly working, you have to configure the master bluetooth module to automatically connect to a slave module, this can be achieved through a serial terminal on a PC and a USB-to-UART converter or and arduino.

+The role of the board is defined in hardware, whether master or slave.

 ### Firmware Funcionality###
 * Drives a low battery warn LED;